Someone in your house has the flu or a cold, and everyone else is scared of catching it. Try these six strategies to

-- Wash hands after handling any item the sick person may have touched, like a dish, cup, or towel.
+- Wash your hands after handling any item the sick person may have touched, like a dish, cup, or towel.

 - Don't touch your face unless you’ve just washed your hands.

 Create a Sick Room

-Some cold and flu viruses can live on skin and other things a sick person might touch -- doorknobs, remote controls, faucet handles -- for up to eight hours.
+Some cold and flu viruses can live on skin and other things a sick person might touch -- doorknobs, remote controls, faucet handles -- for up to 8 hours.
 And it would be hard for a healthy person to avoid touching all of those things.

-Set aside a room for whoever is sick, says Ardis Dee Hoven, MD, an infectious disease specialist and president-elect of the American Medical Association.
+Set aside a room for whoever is sick, says Ardis Dee Hoven, MD, an infectious disease specialist.
 The sick person can stay there while getting better.
 Set up the room with everything they might need, like tissues, medicine, a thermometer, and a pitcher or cooler with drinks.